3+30+300

 3+30+300 is Open Access

-There is no trademark nor copyright on the The Threes Rule for Trees to make it easily accessible.
+There is no trademark nor copyright on the 3+30+300 principle to make it easily accessible.
 That means everyone can use it freely within the basic guidelines, citing the original source.
-If you make changes to the rule and its components, we ask you clearly indicate this.
+If you make changes to the principle and its components, we ask you clearly indicate this.
 Partners across the world can help with implementation, including helping you with assessment and monitoring.

 Rethinking